-Within the university's Toward New Destinations diversity framework, SCE has undertaken a number of initiatives to support and encourage full participation by all members of our community.
-Our recent focus has been
+Within the university's Belonging at Cornell diversity framework, SCE is undertaking a number of initiatives to support and encourage full participation by all members of our community.
+Our recent focus includes

-- Improving communication to students and program participants about protected status discrimination, sexual harassment, and sexual assault and violence.
-For information, see the SCE Standards of Conduct letter from our senior associate dean.
+- Improving communication to SCE students and program participants about protected status discrimination, sexual harassment, and sexual assault and violence.
+For information, see the SCE Standards of Conduct letter from our dean.

 - Bias Response System

 - Centers for Student Equity, Empowerment, and Belonging, including links to the Asian and Asian American Center, Black Student Empowerment, First-Generation and Low-Income Student Support, Gender Equity Resource Center, Latinx Student Empowerment, LGBT Resource Center, Office of Spirituality and Meaning-Making, Undocumented/DACA Student Support